So, you’re going to teach children to read…

 3.Before children are able to read, they must be aware of individual words.
 This sounds obvious.
 It is not obvious to children because when adults speak, they run words together.
 Children must then become aware of different sounds in words (phonological awareness) and then they must become aware of the smallest units of sounds in words – the phonemes – this is phonemical awareness and is the greatest predictor of future reading ability.
 Children also need to become aware of the concept that print relates to words and sounds.
 This is helped by adults indicating this – pointing at the words as they are read – otherwise children tend to ignore the print and look at the pictures.
 MORE HERE

 4.Humans cannot become fluent readers by remembering words by the shape.
 We can remember about 3000 shapes.
 The average university graduate has a vocabulary of 80,000 words – do the maths.
 Even Chinese and Japanese languages use syllables to reduce the reliance on symbol memorisation.
-Both languages take a lot longer to learn to read than English.
+MORE HERE

 6.English, however, has 45/46 sounds but only 26 letters so some letters represent more than one sound ( in go and hot) and some sounds are represented by more than one letter (the sound in may, maid, eight) resulting in nearly 200 spellings of those 45 sounds.
+Furthermore we have 5 vowel letters and more than a dozen vowel sounds so the letters have to do double and triple duty (with some additional help from 'Y').
 Very complex.

 7.Much of this complexity is as a result of the historical development of English (MORE HERE) with the result that in English, letters are not just representing sounds but are also indicating a word’s meaning and morphology (nature and natural) with a preference for shorter words and therefore many homophones (made and maid).
 This is very useful once reading has been mastered but makes initially learning all the letter and sound combinations much more demanding.